arupay/arupay/README.md

 - 📫 How to reach me **arupay11374@gmail.com**

-- ⚡ Fun fact **I placed 3rd in the NYS scrabble competition in middle school.**
+- ⚡ Fun fact **I placed 3rd in the NYS scrabble competition in 7th grade.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">